What Does a Jury Consultant Do?

 - Business development: Client development skills also are helpful in acquiring a strong and lucrative client base.

 Where there are high-stakes, big-money cases, there's work for jury consultants.
 This career is still in its infancy but has grown in popularity due to highly publicized trials like those of Casey Anthony and Jodi Arias.
 Some trial consultants work in-house for law firms, but as this field develops, more opportunities are opening up for independent trial consultants.

-The available jobs for trial consultants may grow at a rate siilar to other legal-related professions.
-The U.S. Bureau of Labor Statistics doesn’t offer specific data for trial consultants, but they do offer information about lawyers and other legal professionals.
+The available jobs for trial consultants may grow at a rate similar to other legal-related professions.
+The U.S. Bureau of Labor Statistics doesn’t offer specific data for trial consultants, but it does offer information about lawyers and other legal professionals.

-Using that data implies that trial consultant jobs will experience low to average growth over the next ten years.
-That’s based on the fact that lawyers should see job growth in the 10% range with other legal professionals expecting slightly better growth at 15% by 2026.
+Using that data implies that trial consultant jobs will experience low to average growth over the next 10 years.
+Lawyers should see job growth in the 10% range with other legal professionals expecting slightly better growth at 15% by 2026.
 This compares to a 7% growth rate for all occupations.

 Most jury consultants are employed by consulting firms that range in size from small boutique firms to large, international companies, while others work on a freelance basis.
 Some large law firms employ in-house jury consultants.

 The nature of the work is fast-paced and demanding, and it can require extensive travel and challenging schedules to meet client deadlines.
 The job typically requires a 40-hour workweek.

 How to Get the Job